 E(Group|LDL>160) = -1.77 - .26X

 For those with low LDL, the probability of dying within 5 years is -1.77/-2.03 = 87%.
 The proportion of subjects with low ldl who died within 5 years is 0.11/0.15, or 73%.
 The probability of dying seems to be higher this time.

+I believe the exponentiation step was left out here as well.
+Also your formula was for the odds ratio between the two groups, not the odds for one of the groups.
+1/3

 For those with high LDL, the probability of dying within 5 years is -2.03/-1.77 = 14% higher than the low LDL group.
 The proportion of subjects with low ldl who died within 5 years is 0.11/0.15, or 73%.
 This seems to be a higher proportion of high-risk, low-ldl subjects than what we saw earlier.
+Similar to part b 1/3

 Full inference:

 Method: Generating a poisson regression with the cholesterol group (“high” or “not high””) as the predictor and whether or not the subject died within 5 years or survived more than 5 years as the response variable.
 Assuming homostadicity.

+See comments in other methods sections 3/5.

 Inference: 5-year all cause mortality does seem to be strongly associated with high LDL There is a 14% higher absolute risk for those with high LDL.
 On questions 5 and 6 on homework #1, we basically ran a test of independence and the results were the opposite of our conclusion here.

+Be sure to include more values such as p values and confidence intervals to fully support your statistical inference 2/5.

 The answers for a-c would me more conservative because we assume a normal distribution with a simple regression.
 Poisson regression is more robust and takes into account the fact that the distribution might not be normal.
 If we used survival as the response variable, we would have the same conclusion (but with inverse analysis results).

+I believe the question was misunderstand, the key was re-parameterization.
+The key provides a much more detailed description then I could provide.
+0/3

 Since the null hypothesis was rejected under this model, we may see a stronger trend for the higher LDL group members and weaker trends for the other two categories of LDL groups.

+The comments looked for on the key were regarding “reversing” the model.
+Although the estimates would be difference we would not be surprised to find a similar association.
+0/3

 Question 4